How to Become a Pharmacy Technician in Massachusetts

 Steps to become a (non-certified) pharmacy technician

 To access the pharmacy area in Massachusetts, a license from the MA Board of Registration in Pharmacy is required.
-Some individuals, such as pharmacy owners, bookkeepers, or other professionals not directly involved in pharmacy operations or patient care, may opt to obtain a non-certified pharmacy technician license.
+Some individuals, such as pharmacy owners, bookkeepers, or other professionals not directly involved in pharmacy operations or patient care, may choose to obtain a non-certified pharmacy technician license.
 For these individuals, the steps to licensure are as follows:

-• Complete an MA Board-Approved Program
+• Complete an MA Board-approved program

 • The MA Board of Registration in Pharmacy provides a list of approved employer-based training programs on their website.

-• Pass an Employer-Administered exam
+• Pass an employer-administered exam

 • After completing the employer-based program, you must pass an employer-administered exam to demonstrate your understanding of pharmacy operations.